 My parents tell me that I can't be serious about him — they are afraid that his problems with his family will become my problems when we get married.
 Also, I can't communicate with his parents since they don't speak English very well.
 Over the past few months I've become increasingly irritated at his family.
 I have expressed to him that I don't know if we can really become serious because I don't want to deal with his family in the future.
 Am I overreacting??
 I love him so much, but I feel like I can't marry him because of his background.
 What should I do?
 Am I blowing his background out of proportion in regards to a possible future together?

-First off, you are not overreacting!
 It appears that you care a lot about your partner and that your relationship holds special meaning.
 Unfortunately, a relationship goes beyond what two people experience inside of their love bubble.
 Differences in each partner’s race or ethnicity, socioeconomic background, religious beliefs, and family beliefs can complicate a relationship and cause both partners a lot of stress.
 Speaking with your partner about these touchy topics can be highly beneficial to the strength and success of your relationship.
 It is possible to get over cultural differences by having a mutual respect for one another's backgrounds and trying your best to understand and incorporate your differences.
 Though it may feel awkward or uncomfortable, now could be the right time to turn up the volume on the communication.

 It is commonly believed that a relationship between two people often involves a relationship with both partners’ families as well.
 In some cases, this entails the union of two very different families.
 Family can be a great support system for many, but also cause additional strain.
-Even if you cannot see your in-laws in a good light, it is important to realize that your spouse might love them unconditionally.
+Even if you cannot see your in-laws in a good light, it's good to realize that your spouse might love them unconditionally.
 If you know that meeting the in-laws will cause clashes between you and your partner, consider whether the relationship is strong enough to take this step, and whether the relationship is serious enough to make the potential problems worthwhile.
 To alleviate any sticky situations, it can be helpful to:

 - Maintain a level of tolerance for your partner’s family out of respect for his/her feelings.
 The trouble with parents is that they often want the best for their children, yet can sometimes manage to complicate everything.